dhruv-gupta14/Entry-Management-Application/README.md

 The project aims at creating a software that allows visitor to check-in and check-out during their visit to a company.
 This project has two main folders namely reactnode and entry-level-api. reactnode contains the frontend part and entry-level-api contains the backend part.
-The app has been deployed on Heroku and can be accessed [here][https://entry-level.herokuapp.com/check-in](https://entry-level.herokuapp.com/check-in).

 ## Pre-Requisites
 * NodeJs should be installed on your system